GRASSROOTS JUDICIAL PROFILE: It takes a (KwaZulu-Natal) village to raise a Chief Justice

 - On 1 June 2017, Zondo was appointed as Deputy Chief Justice by former president Jacob Zuma.
 He succeeded Justice Dikgang Moseneke, whose term of office had expired.

-- Zondo was nominated by former Chief Justice Moegeng Moegeng to chair the Commission of Inquiry into State Capture.
+- Zondo was nominated by former Chief Justice Mogoeng Mogoeng to chair the Commission of Inquiry into State Capture.

 - In 2021, Zondo, as the chair of the State Capture Commission, took Zuma to the Constitutional Court after the former president refused to appear before the commission.
 The court sentenced Zuma to 15 months in jail for contempt of court.